LW2904/basic-steambot/README.md

 Please note that this is an incomplete document __by design__.
 It's not done yet, so it's even more incomplete, but that's beside the point.

-I say this, because I want to make it clear here that I am not trying to teach you to code properly, look at this as giving you a running start, maybe even a motication (who doesn't want to build cool steam bots), in the never ending journey of learning programming languages.
-I will (have to) leave out somewehat important bits and pieces, that I hope you will learn as you go.
+I say this, because I want to make it clear here that I am not trying to teach you to code properly, look at this as giving you a running start, maybe even a motivation (who doesn't want to build cool steam bots), in the never ending journey of learning programming languages.
+I will (have to) leave out important bits and pieces, that I hope you will learn as you go.

 __I want to encourage you to use external resources while reading this document__, namely the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript) (Mozilla Developer Network) - their JS references are excellent.
 Since their site is structured somewhat akwardly, it is probably the fastest to just search for 'MDN string/array/operators/whatever' in your search engine of choice. __By far not everything will be covered here, things will be explained on a 'need to know' basis.__